-In this configuration, the board is powered by the PC via the provided USB cable –no other cables are required.
-The board is accessed either as a USB storage drive or via the browser on the PC.
+In this configuration, the board is powered by the PC via a single USB cable.
+The board is accessed either as a USB storage drive or via the browser on the connected PC.
 You need to use either Firefox or Chrome on the PC, Internet Explorer will not work properly.
-Fig: Tethered Configuration shows this configuration.

 At least 5V @ 3A is required to power the board, In most cases the PC may not be able to supply sufficient power for the board unless the connection is made over a Type-C to Type-C cable.
 You should always use an external 5V > 3A DC power supply connected to the barrel jack if you are unsure that the system can provide the required power or are otherwise using a USB-A to Type-C cable which will always require power from the DC barrel jack.

 Connect the Cable to the Board¶